dogsbodytech/breathehr-preapprove-holiday/README.md

 # BreatheHR Holiday pre-approval

-Automatically create and approve holiday for members of staff in BreatheHR.
+Automatically create '''and approve''' holiday for members of staff in BreatheHR.

-We use this to automatically book off public holidays in the UK as well as bulk importing old holiday data.
+We use this to automatically book off public holidays for our staff.

-Usage:  `$0 <holiday_file>`
+Usage:  `preapprove-holiday.sh <holiday_file>`

 `<holiday_file>`: A pipe delimited file of dates and decriptions in the format...
 ```